lit-alan/SD3-Applications-Programming/todo/lab_exercises/lab_exercise_2/README.md

 > [!IMPORTANT]
 > This exercise is a previous Assignment One and is intended to give you a good indication of the style, format and standard of the class test you can expect on October 5th.
+During your attempt at this exercise, you are advised to restrict your Internet access to the following two websites:
 >
 > [W3schools](https://www.w3schools.com) <br>
 > [Geeks for Geeks](https://www.geeksforgeeks.org)